theolivenbaum/resin/README.md

 <a name="data-availability" id="data-availability"></a>
 ##Data availability

-####Resin Data Availability Scheme
+####Data Availability Scheme
 [IndexWriter](https://github.com/kreeben/resin/blob/master/Resin/IndexWriter.cs)
 [Searcher](https://github.com/kreeben/resin/blob/master/Resin/Searcher.cs)
 [Optimizer](https://github.com/kreeben/resin/blob/master/Resin/Optimizer.cs)

-####Reading and writing
+#####Reading and writing
 On disk an index is a document-based data store where the tokens of the fields of the documents also reside in inverted indices to allow for querying.
 To add data to a data store you direct an index writer to that directory and you create a write commit.

 Each write session is an automic operation.
 During writes, the last known baseline of a directory is readable and consistent with its initial state.

 A write is a commit.
 Each commit is an index.
 An index is a set of deletions and document upserts.
 Newer commits are treated as changesets to older commits.

 Writing to an empty directory will create a commit and a baseline.
-Subsequent commits can be applied to the last baseline by calling Optimizer.Rebase().
-That state can be made into a new baseline by calling Optimizer.Save().
+Subsequent commits can be applied to the last baseline by calling `Optimizer.Rebase()`.
+That state can be made into a new baseline by calling `Optimizer.Save()`.

 A document may be queried by its ID immediately after a write but until the commit has been applied to the baseline and a new baseline has been created queries towards other fields are not possible.

 Your directory will eventually contain commits that have already been applied.
-Those that are older than the last baseline can be deleted by calling Optimizer.Truncate().
+Those that are older than the last baseline can be deleted by calling `Optimizer.Truncate()`.

-If you do not truncate, you can do this: Optimizer.RewindTo(fileNameOfCommit);
+If you do not truncate, you can do this: `Optimizer.RewindTo(commitFileName)`;

 When refreshing a Searcher (i.e. creating a new instance), the newest baseline as well as uncommited documents queryable by their ID can be read.